jgfouca/scrabble/README.md

 # scrabble
-Scrabble/Words with friends program + AI
+Scrabble/Words with friends program + artificial intelligence (AI)

 This project is for scrabble/words with friends enthusiasts.
 It supports human vs. human, human vs. AI, and AI vs. AI modes.
 The human interface is a bit clunky, so the primary use